 - fortified cereals

 The recommended folate dose is 400 micrograms per day.
-Women who may become pregnant should take a folate supplement.
+People who may become pregnant should take a folate supplement.
 Folate is critical for normal fetal growth.

-People who take medications known to cause folic acid deficiency should take a supplement as well, but it is important to check with your doctor first
+People who take medications known to cause folate deficiency should take a supplement as well, but it’s important to check with a doctor first.